 Here is how we rate the pictures on the net.
 It depends on how many blocks are missing in the received picture.

 P-1= Perfect picture

 P-5= No picture

-After the picture has been sent the net control will poll each check in by voice to get a picture report at their location.
+After the picture has been sent the net control will poll one or two check ins at random by voice to get a sampling of how the picture was received at their location.

 The Kenwood D74 handheld will work with the RS-MS1A Android App.
 First pair the handheld with the Android device via the radios Bluetooth.
 Start the App and go to the Application Settings.
 Tap to select a transceiver model.
 Select Other (Bluetooth) then close.